Rectangle-Technologies/jeevika-shah-jewellery-frontend/README.md

 - [x] Scorlling issue there on profile page. ![alt text](image-6.png)
 - [x] Add a functionality on the Enter OTP page to scroll to top.
 - [ ] This issue is there everywhere where an image is being displayed. ![alt text](image-3.png)
-- [ ] In the menu list in desktop view, add a bit padding of around 3
 - [ ] On the product page, implement zoom on hover for images
 - [ ] Size should be a drop-down menu and it should only show the displayName property, not the weightOfMetal. weightOfMetal is for internal use
 - [ ] When a user registers, they should be logged in as well.
 After registering, they don't need to sign in.
 In the response of verifyOtp, token also comes.